 Because they are depending upon fewer traditional employees and more contingent workers, companies may become “location agnostic” as well.
 That means shaving down the need for actual brick-and-mortar headquarters and stores and relying more upon remote activities.

 Companies will need more complex technology (and, accordingly, more contingent and permanent tech operators) to track the dollars spent on hiring outside the company and on the proficiency and productivity of the contingent workers hired.

 Benefits of Becoming a Contingent Worker

 Working for different companies will help you identify what type of company suits you best.
-This will not only give you an idea of where you want to work, but it will also increase your chances of getting more permanent and lucrative positions.
+This will give you an idea of where you want to work.
+It will also increase your chances of getting more permanent and lucrative positions.